johnzhang320/FrontEndPublickeyEncryption/README.md

-## Apply Frontend Public Key Encryption(FEPKE) to signup Password, Bank Account # and Social Security
+## Use Frontend Public Key to encrypt Password, Bank Account # and Social Security
-### An Useful Signup Code Implementation and Demo
+### Introduce an Useful Signup Code Implementation and Demo
 ## Overview

 ### Why and how do we apply frontend encryption ?